 Major Programs - The Single Audit Act Amendments of 1996 and Uniform Guidance establish the criteria to be used in defining major programs.
-The major program for the Authority was determined using a risk-based approach in accordance with Uniform Guidance.
+The major programs for the Authority were determined using a risk-based approach in accordance with Uniform Guidance.